 If you’ve been in a car accident with an uninsured or underinsured driver, you should first contact the police to document the accident.
 After speaking with the police your next course of action should be to call your insurance company.

 Your insurance agent will be able to tell you exactly how your coverage applies.
 If you suffered any serious medical injuries not covered by your policy, your next move may be to file a lawsuit.

 Filing a Lawsuit

-If your vehicle is struck by an uninsured motorist, you may have the option to file a lawsuit against the other driver with the assistance of a car accident lawyer in Brookhaven, GA.
+If your vehicle is struck by an uninsured motorist, you may have the option to file a lawsuit against the other driver with the assistance of a car accident lawyer.
 Filing such a case is usually the only way to collect any underinsured motorist coverage to which you may be entitled.